SengdowJones/portfolio/README.md

 # Sengdao Inthavong – Portfolio

-Sengdao Inthavong’s portfolio is a personal website and showcase for my professional experience, selected projects, and background—all presented in a clean, modern interface.
-Built with Next.js, TypeScript, and Tailwind CSS, the site is designed for fast performance, responsive layouts, and accessible, user-friendly navigation.
+Sengdao Inthavong’s portfolio is a modern web application designed to showcase professional experience, selected projects, and educational background in a clean, user-focused interface.
+Built with Next.js, TypeScript, and Tailwind CSS, the site delivers fast performance, responsive layouts, and accessible navigation.

 ## Features

+The portfolio offers a seamless browsing experience across devices, emphasizing clarity, accessibility, and ease of navigation.
+Visitors can explore work history, project highlights, and educational achievements through a thoughtfully structured interface.

-- Responsive layouts for seamless experience on any device
+- Responsive layouts for consistent experience on any device
 - Accessible navigation and content for all users
-- Clear content structure for easy exploration
+- Clear content structure for intuitive exploration
 - Smooth, progressive page transitions and section reveals

-## 🎨 Design System
+## Design System

+The design system draws inspiration from modern minimalism and the Linear interface, prioritizing clarity, consistency, and purposeful motion.
+Visual elements and interactions are crafted to support content and guide user attention without distraction.

 - Neutral gray palette with subtle accent colors for clarity and focus
 - Raleway and Inter typography for modern readability
 - Consistent 8px spacing grid for layout harmony
-- Modular, reusable UI components inspired by Linear’s minimalism
+- Modular, reusable UI components
-- Subtle, purposeful motion to guide attention without distraction
+- Subtle, purposeful motion to enhance usability

-## 🛠️ Tech Stack
+## Tech Stack

+This portfolio is engineered with a robust, maintainable stack that supports rapid development and high code quality.

 - Next.js 15 (App Router)
 - TypeScript